Let’s talk about the biggest downside to daycare and preschool. The downside has become extremely apparent post pandemic.

 The first strategy is to always wash your hands and your child’s hands before and after school.
 Encourage the administrators and teachers to remind parents and kids to always wash their hands as well.

 The second strategy is to wear a face mask.
-But this is socially tough because people will look at you weird and treat you differently, even though you’re just trying to protect yourself from them.
+This WAS socially tough because people would look at you weird and treat you differently.
+However, post pandemic, wearing a mask is the norm, thank goodness!

-The fourth strategy is to not send your kid to preschool during the high flu season, which is usually from January through February.
+The fourth strategy is to not send your kid to preschool and daycare during the high flu season.
+Flu season is usually from December through February.
 But the season often starts in October and goes through May.

 Keeping your kid home for a month or more is not a viable strategy for many working families.
 However, if you are like me, and are willing to pay thousands of dollars to not get sick, perhaps taking your kid out for a week or two might be worth it.